Industry 4.0 Capability Architecture: Mapping Smart Manufacturing Capabilities in Sparx EA

 Phase 1 (Year 1–2): Foundation

-- IIoT Connectivity Rollout (Capability 1.1, 1.2): Deploy IIoT gateway infrastructure and real-time data collection across all production lines
+- IIoT Connectivity Rollout (Capabilities 1.1, 1.2) — deploy IIoT gateway infrastructure and real-time data collection across all production lines.

-- OT/IT Network Integration (Capability 1.4): Implement ISA-99 zone architecture and secure OT/IT connectivity
+- OT/IT Network Integration (Capability 1.4) — implement an ISA-99 zone architecture and secure OT/IT connectivity.

 Phase 2 (Year 2–3): Intelligence

-- Real-Time OEE Analytics (Capability 7.2): Deploy OEE dashboards connected to production line IIoT data
+- Real-Time OEE Analytics (Capability 7.2) — deploy OEE dashboards fed by production-line IIoT data.

 Phase 3 (Year 3–5): Scale